Caesar-github/mpv/DOCS/man/options.rst

     seeking, such as MP4.

     Note that half the cache size will be used to allow fast seeking back.
-This is also the reason why a full cache is usually reported as 50% full.
+This is also the reason why a full cache is usually not reported as 100% full.
     The cache fill display does not include the part of the cache reserved for seeking back.
-Likewise, when starting a file the cache will be at 100%, because no space is reserved for seeking back yet.
+The actual maximum percentage will usually be the ratio between readahead and backbuffer sizes.

 ``--cache-default=<kBytes|no>``
-    Set the size of the cache in kilobytes (default: 150000 KB).
+    Set the size of the cache in kilobytes (default: 75000 KB).
 Using ``no`` will not automatically enable the cache e.g. when playing from a network stream.
 Note that using ``--cache`` will always override this option.